Eight Important Factors to Consider When Making Lentil Soup

 Lentils are the starting point.
 Depending on the herbs and spices you use, your soup can be altogether different.
 Go classic with thyme and bay or curry flavors or fresh ginger.
 Garnish with cilantro or parsley or chives when you serve.
 Always start the soup using the same lentils and vegetables and broth combination, but change it up each time by using a different combination of spices or adding parsley and grated Parmesan when you serve.

-This 15-minute recipe uses already-cooked lentils, but even when making from scratch, a lentil soup like this Red Lentil and Squash Curry Soup can be ready in as little as 30 minutes.
+Even when making the entire soup from scratch, a meal like this Red Lentil and Squash Curry Soup can be ready in as little as 30 minutes.
 Just cook the soup until lentils are tender but not mushy and any vegetables are cooked through.
-Choose red lentils for the fastest-cooking soup.
+We recommend choosing red lentils for the fastest-cooking soup.